NadiaJannathNishu/2016-lab-1/README.md

 28.44
 ```

 What happened here?
-Python executed the commands in the file, and the terminated.
+Python executed the commands in the file, and then terminated.
 You saw the result, but it was not interactive anymore, but executed in a couple of milliseconds.

 Larger and bigger programs are commonly written using source code files and are not run interactively.
 They will read data from files and wait for user input, etc.

+### Exercise: Running Programs

+ * Create a new file and use the simple function as a template.
+Modify the code to divide numbers by two instead of doubling them.
+ * Try what happens if you change the indentation.
+Can you guess what's happening?
+ * Try what happens if you print `a` at the very end of the program.
+Can you explain what's going on?

+## Jupyter Notebooks

 Another alternative of running Python, however, is through Jupyter Notebooks.
 In this class we'll mainly use notebooks, but you should be aware of the other options we discussed here.

-## Jupyter Notebooks

 Switch to jupyter for now.